elastic/kibana/x-pack/plugins/infra/server/routes/metrics_explorer_views/README.md

 ## Delete one: `DELETE /api/infra/metrics_explorer_views/{metricsExplorerViewId}`

-Deletes an metrics explorer view.
+Deletes a metrics explorer view.

+Any attempt to delete the static view with id `0` will return a `400 The metrics explorer view with id 0 is not configurable.`

 ### Request